 No research cruises were undertaken in the Scotian Shelf area during 1994 by Russian scientists, however, analysis of SST data and historical oceanographic and silver hake data were carried out (SCS Doc.
 95/4).
 From the analysis of SST data, positive anomalies were observed during 1994 on the shelf slope and on the central Scotian Shelf throughout most of the year.
 In the eastern shelf low negative anomalies were found in winter and spring but they became strongly positive in summer and autumn.
 During the last 5 years, SSTs have generally been on the rise.
 Also in 1994 the shelf/slope front was northward of its long-term mean position during January to May and near the mean from June to December.
 Based on these data and previous associations, it was concluded that 1994 was favourable to a fishery on silver hake and squid aggregations but unfavourable to hake spawning.
 Studies were also carried out on data collected during June-July of 1990 from environmental and silver hake surveys.
-The near-bottom temperature, salinity, nutrients, circulation and zooplankton were compared to silver hake were on the warm side of the shelf/slope front.
+The near-bottom temperature, salinity, nutrients, circulation and zooplankton were compared to silver hake catch distributions.
+Surveys confirmed that the feeding and prespawning silver hake were on the warm side of the shelf/slope front.